ithkuil/ithkuil/src/src/cases.md

 > He will be here in three weeks.

-> Two minutes later there was nobody in the room.
+> Two minutes later, there was nobody in the room.

 ### INP Interpolative

-<description><this context>CONTEXT</this> is repeated having <this this>THIS</this> duration in each occurrence.</description>
+<description><this context>CONTEXT</this> is repeated, having <this this>THIS</this> duration in each occurrence.</description>

-> The cuckoo made several repetitive sounds each 3 seconds long.
+> The cuckoo made several repetitive sounds, each 3 seconds long.

-> The explosions were separated by periods of silence each taking a minute or so.
+> The explosions were separated by periods of silence, each taking a minute or so.

 ### EPS Episodic